bazaartechnologies/telemetry-kmp/README.md

 - **Kotlin Multiplatform**: Shared core for Android, iOS, and other targets
 - **OpenTelemetry SDK**: Native integration for tracing, metrics, and logs (Android)
+- **Custom OTLP/HTTP Exporter for iOS**: Uses Ktor for HTTP and Wire-generated types from official OpenTelemetry protos
 - **Unified API**: Tracing, metrics, structured logging, and crash/vitals reporting
 - **Pluggable Exporters**: OTLP/gRPC out of the box; extend for custom backends
 - **App & Device Vitals**: Battery, memory, CPU, network, storage, and more
 - **Lifecycle & Crash Handling**: Automatic app state and crash reporting
 - **Easy Integration**: Use from Android, iOS (Swift/ObjC), or other KMP targets

+---

+## Current State

+- **Android**: Uses the official OpenTelemetry Java SDK for full tracing, metrics, and logs via OTLP/gRPC.
+- **iOS**: Implements a custom OTLP/HTTP exporter:
+  - All telemetry data (spans, logs, metrics) is mapped to real Wire-generated types from the official OpenTelemetry proto files.
+  - Data is exported over HTTP using Ktor.
+  - Batching and retry logic are implemented.
+  - The codebase currently generates gRPC client stubs via Wire, but these are not used for iOS/HTTP export and should be excluded in the future for leaner builds.

 ---